Improved fractal Weyl bounds for convex cocompact hyperbolic surfaces and large resonance-free regions

-This improves upon previous ``improved'' fractal Weyl bounds of Naud \cite{Naud14} and Dyatlov \cite{Dya19}.
-Moreover, this bound implies that there are resonance-free rectangular boxes of arbitrary height in the strip
+This strengthens the previously established ``improved'' fractal Weyl bounds due to Naud~\cite{Naud14} and Dyatlov~\cite{Dya19}.
+Moreover, this result implies that for every $\epsilon > 0$, there exist resonance-free rectangular boxes of arbitrary height within the strip

-We combine the approach of Naud \cite{Naud14} with the refined transfer operator machinery introduced by Dyatlov--Zworski \cite{DyZw18}, and we use a new bound for certain oscillatory integrals that arise naturally in our analysis.
+Our proof combines Naud's approach~\cite{Naud14} with the refined transfer operator machinery developed by Dyatlov--Zworski~\cite{DyZw18}, as well as a new estimate for oscillatory integrals that arise naturally in our analysis.